Pycord-Development/guide/CONTRIBUTING.md

 - The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) style is
-    widely used and a good place to start. widely used and a good place to start.
+    widely used and a good place to start.
 - The [gitmoji](https://gitmoji.dev) style makes your pull request look more lively.

 We don't limit or deny pull requests using another style — just make sure it is